stefanocovino/FittingFunction.jl/README.md

 [![Build Status](https://github.com/stefanocovino/FittingFunction.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/stefanocovino/FittingFunction.jl/actions/workflows/CI.yml?query=branch%3Amain)

-This is a simple package including several julia functions useful to carry out regressions.
+This is a simple package including several julia functions useful to carry out regressions or other tasks.
+It is highly bias on my own need and interest, yet feel free to use it and/or propose additions or modifications if needed.